Haverhill, New Hampshire

-Haverhill is a town in Grafton County, New Hampshire, United States.
+Haverhill is a town and the seat of Grafton County, New Hampshire, United States.
 The population was 4,585 at the 2020 census.
 Haverhill includes the villages of Woodsville, Pike, and North Haverhill, the historic town center at Haverhill Corner, and the district of Mountain Lakes.
 Located here are Bedell Bridge State Park, Black Mountain State Forest, Kinder Memorial Forest, and Oliverian Valley Wildlife Preserve.
-It is home to the annual North Haverhill Fair, and to a branch of the New Hampshire Community Technical Colleges.
-The village of North Haverhill is the county seat of Grafton County.
+It is home to the annual North Haverhill Fair.

 History

 Settled by citizens from Haverhill, Massachusetts, the town was first known as "Lower Cohos".
+This Lower Cohos name is derived from the original Abenaki people who had a base for agriculture here.
 It was incorporated in 1763 by colonial Governor Benning Wentworth, and in 1773 became the county seat of Grafton County.
 Haverhill was the terminus of the old Province Road, which connected the northern and western settlements with the seacoast.
 By 1859, when the town had 2,405 inhabitants, industries included three gristmills, twelve sawmills, a paper mill, a large tannery, a carriage manufacturer, an iron foundry, seven shoe factories, a printing office, and several mechanic shops.
 The town is home to the oldest documented covered bridge in the country still standing—the Haverhill–Bath Bridge, built in 1829.

 The village of Woodsville, named for John L. Woods of Wells River, Vermont, was once an important railroad center.
 Woods operated a sawmill on the Ammonoosuc River, and developed a railroad supply enterprise following the establishment of the Boston, Concord & Montreal Railroad.
 The village of Pike was settled by future employees of the Pike Manufacturing Company, which was once the world's leading manufacturer of whetstones.

 While the village of Haverhill Corner was historically considered to be the primary settlement in town, the town's municipal offices are currently located in the village of North Haverhill, with Grafton County's offices and courthouse located just two miles farther north along Route 10.
-Woodsville served as the county seat until 1972, when the administrative offices relocated to rural land halfway between Woodsville and North Haverhill.
+The county seat offices were located in Woodsville until 1972, when the administrative offices relocated to rural land halfway between Woodsville and North Haverhill.

 The village of Woodsville is now the commercial center of Haverhill and its smaller surrounding towns, including several in Vermont.
 Woodsville is home to the town's supermarkets, pharmacies, banks (including the headquarters of the regional Woodsville Guaranty Savings Bank), state liquor store, and most of its restaurants and chain stores, although a few are located in North Haverhill.
-In 2008, Walmart opened a Supercenter location in Woodsville.
 The town's elementary and high schools, along with Cottage Hospital, a critical-access hospital serving the area, are all located in Woodsville.